matuzalemmuller/tcc-engtelecom/k8s-deployment/README.md

 ---
 ### Create S3 bucket using radosgw

-Pending: create bucket + make it public using ingress

 Access the rook toolbox pod and install the s3cmd client to manage data in the Rook Object Store:
 ```
 kubectl -n rook-ceph exec -it rook-tools-XXX bash
 yum --assumeyes install s3cmd
 ```

-Create rgw user to be able to manage data in the Object Store:
+Create rgw user to be able to manage data in the Object Store (still in the toolbox pod):
 ```
 radosgw-admin user create --uid rook-user --display-name "A rook rgw User" --rgw-realm=my-store --rgw-zonegroup=my-store
 ```